By Kathleen Overton, Attorney

 The Social Security Administration understands that people with chronic mental illness will sometimes have periods of relatively stable functioning.
 Indeed, in the listing of impairments, the Social Security Administration has acknowledged that a cessation of symptoms and the resultant normal mental status examinations may be the result of a structured living environment.
 Listing 12.04C, for examples, explains that a chronically depressed person may still be disabled if the person has a medically documented history of a chronic affective disorder of at least 2 years’ duration that has caused more than a minimal limitation of ability to do basic work activities, with symptoms of signs currently attenuated by medication or psychosocial support and either (1) repeated episodes of decompensation, or (2) marginal ability to adjust, or (3) inability to function outside of a highly supportive living environment.
 The key to proving this type of case is obtaining sufficient documentation that the reason the psychological signs or symptoms are attenuated is because of psychosocial support and any increase in mental demands would cause the individual to decompensate.

 The key to winning a complicated disability case involving mental health impairments is proper development of the record.
-Consultation with an experienced disability attorney is critical to proper presentation of the claim.
+Consultation with an experienced disability attorney, like the team at Parmele Law Firm, is critical to proper presentation of the claim.
+If you have any questions, contact Parmele Law Firm today.